TanyaXfun/URStyleGuide_Project/README.md

 The project is a UR style guide library.
 The purpose of this library is to make it easier for the URCap developer to implement the layout/frontend of the URCap.
 This library follows the style guide "STYLE GUIDE (e-Series)" found at https://plus.universal-robots.com/download-center/.
 Notice that the library only supports the layout for e-Series.

-This library has been made open-source such that developers can access the source-code, download it or event contribute.
-If anyone wishes to contribute, making pull requests will be available.
+This library has been made open-source such that developers can access the source-code, download it or even contribute.
+If anyone wishes to contribute, pull requests will be made available.

 How to use this library: